-Simple Battery Charges in CA
+Simple Battery California

-It is possible to confront your battery charge with confidence.
+It is possible to confront your simple battery charge with confidence.
 Contact our offices today to request a free case evaluation.

 A simple battery charge is codified under California Penal Code 242 PC, where it is categorized as a serious misdemeanor.
 If a conviction is reached, a defendant could face both significant fines and jail time.

-A battery charge can result in:
+A simple battery charge can result in the following penalties:

-- Up to six months in county jail
+Up to six months in county jail

-- Up to $2,000 in fines
+Up to $2,000 in fines